 Another gold bug that tweets about Bitcoin more than his favorite commodity.

 These accounts don’t fall into any neat category, but all deserve a follow if you want to diversify your crypto twitter feed.
 Good mix of experienced users and newer accounts with high-quality, informative content.
-Plenty of controversial food takes and offensive political commentary as well.

 65. Stardust

 Tweets in his own language.
-Funny af.
 Possibly Satoshi.

 66. Starbust